-There is the possibility to complete three exams throughout the course of the semester.
+There is the possibility to complete three exams in the course.
 The first and third exams are "translation exams."
 These require that you translate several Greek sentences and answer accompanying grammatical questions about them.
 Both translation exams are openbook, open-note, and untimed.
 To pass these exams, you must receive an 85% on them.
-These exams can be retaken with the use of a grace token.
+These exams can be retaken until an 85% is achieved and feedback will be offered after each attempt.

-The second exam is a cumulative vocabulary exam due in Week Twelve of the course.
+The second exam is a cumulative vocabulary exam in the second half of the course.
 It covers all the vocabulary words covered to that point in the semester.
 It is closed-book, closed-note, and timed.
 This exam can be retaken until an 85% is achieved, but the questions are randomized.
 That is, questions will not necessarily be exactly the same, nor will they be in the same order.